romanhess98/user_classification/user_classification_transformer/report/rhess_report.md

 ## Hypotheses

 As the profile descriptions are the only input used, we expect BERTweet to enable a better performance than in the original study.
-Thus we define our hypotheses as follows:
+Thus, we define our hypotheses as follows:

-By designing our own classifier, using the BERTweet encoder to generate dense and meaningful representations of twitter profile descriptions, we expect to achieve
+By designing our own classifier, using the BERTweet encoder to generate dense and meaningful representations of Twitter profile descriptions, we expect to achieve:

 H1.1: a better performance on the *boston* test set, when trained on the *boston* training set than in the original study.

 H1.2: a better performance on all other test sets, when trained on the *boston* training set than in the original study.

 H2.1: a better performance on the *brussels* test set, when trained on the *brussels* training set than in the original study.

 H2.2: a better performance on all other test sets, when trained on the *brussels* training set than in the original study.

-H3.1: a better performance on the *mesa* test set, when trained on the *mesa* training set than in the original study.
-H3.2: a better performance on all other test sets, when trained on the *mesa* training set than in the original study.

-H4.1: a better performance on the *quebec* test set, when trained on the *quebec* training set than in the original study.
+H3.1: a better performance on the *quebec* test set, when trained on the *quebec* training set than in the original study.

-H4.2: a better performance on all other test sets, when trained on the *quebec* training set than in the original study.
+H3.2: a better performance on all other test sets, when trained on the *quebec* training set than in the original study.

-H5.1: a better performance on the *random* test set, when trained on the *random* training set than in the original study.
+H4.1: a better performance on the *random* test set, when trained on the *random* training set than in the original study.

-H5.2: a better performance on all other test sets, when trained on the *random* training set than in the original study.
+H4.2: a better performance on all other test sets, when trained on the *random* training set than in the original study.

 # Method: description of the data set (origins & structure of the data, sampling approach, data preprocessing) and the analysis logic (incl. detailed explanation of used software packages & functions/models)